NoneGG/aredis/docs/source/scripting.rst

 LUA Scripting
 =============

-aredis supports the EVAL, EVALSHA, and SCRIPT commands.
+coredis supports the EVAL, EVALSHA, and SCRIPT commands.
 However, there are a number of edge cases that make these commands tedious to use in real world scenarios.
-Therefore, aredis exposes a Script object that makes scripting much easier to use.
+Therefore, coredis exposes a Script object that makes scripting much easier to use.

 To create a Script instance, use the `register_script` function on a client